ibell/coolprop/Web/contents.rst

 * Air, R404A, R407C, R410A, R507A

-Originally developed for use in the programming language c, wrappers have been written for Python, and a DLL that can be called from any other language.
+Originally developed for use in the programming language c, wrappers have been written for Python and C#, and a DLL that can be called from any other language.
 In addition, so called flooded properties are included for a mixture of liquids and refrigerants.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

     HowGetIt.rst
     examples/examples.rst
     Installation.rst
     EOS.rst
-    FluidInformation.rst
+    Fluids/FluidInformation.rst
     HumidAir.rst
     plots/plots.rst
     OtherLanguages.rst